instana/synthetic-synctl/docs/synctl-patch-test.md

     --expect-status <int>              set expected HTTP status code --operation <method>               HTTP request methods, GET, POST, HEAD, PUT, etc.
     --validation-string <string>       set validation-string
+    --expect-status <int>              expected status code, Synthetic test will fail if response status is not equal to it, default 200
+    --expect-json <string>             An optional object to be used to check against the test response object --expect-match <string>            An optional regular expression string to be used to check the test response --expect-exists <string>           An optional list of property labels used to check if they are present in the test response object
+    --expect-not-empty <string>        An optional list of property labels used to check if they are present in the test response object with a non-empty value
+    --allow-insecure <boolean>         if set to true then allow insecure certificates
 ```

 ### Options for API script test